wiz0u/WTelegramClient/README.md

 # Library uses and limitations
 This library can be used for any Telegram scenarios including:
 - Sequential or parallel automated steps based on API requests/responses
-- Real-time monitoring of incoming Updates/Messages
+- Real-time [monitoring](https://github.com/wiz0u/WTelegramClient/blob/master/EXAMPLES.md#updates) of incoming Updates/Messages
 - Download/upload of files/media
 - or even a full-featured interactive client

-It has been tested in a Console app, WinForms app, ASP.NET webservice.
+It has been tested in a Console app, [in a WinForms app](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md#gui), [in ASP.NET webservice](https://github.com/wiz0u/WTelegramClient/blob/master/EXAMPLES.md#logging).
 Secret chats (end-to-end encryption, PFS) and connection to CDN DCs have not been tested yet.

 Please don't use this library for Spam or Scam.
 Respect Telegram [Terms of Service](https://telegram.org/tos) as well as the [API Terms of Service](https://core.telegram.org/api/terms) or you might get banned from Telegram servers.

-Developers feedbacks are welcome in the Telegram support group [@WTelegramClient](https://t.me/WTelegramClient)
+Developers feedback is welcome in the Telegram support group [@WTelegramClient](https://t.me/WTelegramClient)
 You can also check our [📖 Frequently Asked Questions](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md) for more help and troubleshooting guide.

 If you like this library, please [consider a donation](http://wizou.fr/donate.html).❤ This will help the project keep going.